Neurokraken/Neurokraken-book/_sources/quickstart.md

 ## Extend your starting task

 - In this simple example we want to extend the minimal task to reward a subject for poking a sensor.
-  - After a reward there will be 10 seconds delay until the sensor will be responsive again
+  - After a reward there will be 8 seconds delay state until the sensor will be responsive again
   - The Responsive state is indicated by a LED light.

 ```python